Mange/dotfiles/README.md

 This repo is structured in three different sections.

  * Root section (actual dotfiles)
- * Platforms section (setup scripts for setting up machines)
+ * `ansible` for setting up and installing dependencies on computers.
+ * `bootstrap` for bootstrapping a new machine, creating my user, etc.
  * `dotfiles-cli` section (CLI util for managing dotfiles)

 ### Root section